Volume Sixteen, Number Two

 Over 10 years ago, Mrs. Mali (not her real name) made a serious mistake.
-When she was denied a temporary visa to visit the U.S., she purchased a fraudulent visitor’s visa and corresponding passport under a phony name.
+When she was denied a temporary visa to visit the U.S., she purchased a fraudulent visitor’s visa and a passport under a phony name.
 She entered the United States without any trouble.
-The picture on the false passport was her own and began a life here.
+The picture on the false passport was her own and she began a life here.
 She began working and eventually fell in love and got married to a U.S. citizen.
 She never thought that the manner of her entry would give her immigration problems.

 Mrs. Mali ran into trouble when she applied for a green card through marriage.
 The application for adjustment of status asks the applicant for how he or she entered the U.S. and if the person used any other names.
 On this form, she admitted that she had entered with a fraudulent visitor’s visa.
-She probably would have fared worse if she had omitted the entry information, which would suggest that she had entered without inspection-an application for adjustment of status’s death sentence, so to speak.
+She probably would have fared worse if she had omitted the entry information, which would suggest that she had entered without inspection – an application for adjustment of status’s death sentence, so to speak.

 Mrs. Mali was denied a green card at her interview.
-The USCIS told her attorney at the time that Mrs. Mali needed to file an application to waive her fraudulent entry into the U.S. This I-601 application needed to be submitted with evidence that although the applicant is inadmissible, her inability to remain in the U.S. would result in extreme hardship to a spouse or parent who is a U.S. citizen or legal permanent resident.
+The USCIS told her attorney that Mrs. Mali needed to file an application to waive her fraudulent entry into the U.S. This I-601 application needed to be submitted with evidence that although the applicant is inadmissible, her inability to remain in the U.S. would result in extreme hardship to a spouse or parent who is a U.S. citizen or a legal permanent resident.